 I had my Pentax K-1 for over a year before I tried Astrotracer.
 It’s a feature of your camera that sounds too good to be true.

-In my experience, it works, but still has some limitations.
+In my experience, it works excellently, but still has some limitations.

 Single Exposures are Impossible

-It is impossible to shoot (sharp) single exposures with Astrotracer because the camera sensor is moving and your foreground is not; the ground will absolutely come out blurry every time.
+As mentioned above, turn Astrotracer off when you’re shooting a foreground or want to shoot single exposures.
+It is impossible to shoot (sharp) single exposures with Astrotracer.
+Since the camera sensor is moving and your foreground is not, the ground will absolutely come out blurry every time.

 Exposure Times are Still Limited

 The camera sensor can only move so far before it runs out of its range of motion.
-This range of motion limits your exposure times significantly, mainly when you use longer focal lengths because moving objects, like stars, shot with longer focal lengths appear to move faster.
+This range of motion limits your exposure times significantly.
+This is mainly when you use longer focal lengths because moving objects, like stars, shot with longer focal lengths appear to move faster.